mako-framework/docs/01_getting_started/02_configuration.md

 #### <a id="security_first" href="#security_first">Security First</a>

-Many developers have made mistakes with committing config files to their repositories.
+Many developers have made mistakes with committing config files containing sensitive information.
 In some cases those repositories are made public and there are credential sniffing bots that find exposed credentials.
-When you are dealing with our Mako application, please take caution into what files you commit to the repository and which files you add to your `.gitignore` or equivalent ignore file for your VCS.
+When you are dealing with Mako application, please take caution into what files you commit to the repository and which files you add to your `.gitignore` or equivalent ignore file for your VCS.

 > Any configuration files that hold an API key, a username/password, an encryption key or any other type of sensitive data should _not_ be committed to your repository!
 {.danger}